YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The washing motion matters more than the bottle

-By the time normal shampoo is considered, patients often worry less about the product and more about water pressure, fingertips, towel drying, and whether a few hairs in the foam mean graft loss.
-Those details deserve a calm answer.
+By the time normal shampoo is considered, the worry often moves from the bottle to water pressure, fingertips, towel drying, and whether a few hairs in the foam mean graft loss.
+These details matter because a good product can still cause trouble if it is used with the wrong pressure.

 After scabs have separated and the skin is closed, you can usually begin a more normal lather, but not an aggressive scrub.
 Lather the shampoo in your hands first.
 Apply it with light fingertip contact rather than fingernails.
 Rinse thoroughly.
 Let the water and foam do the work.
 Pat dry instead of rubbing with a towel.
 Scrubbing is the part that creates risk when the scalp is still sensitive.